The History of JN

-March also saw the return of the jnPortal (and since retired in March 2015), now directly connected to your jnAccount, and fully customizable!
+March also saw the return of the jnPortal (which has since retired in March 2015), now directly connected to your jnAccount, and fully customisable!
 Brand new user modules and themes help make everything perfect for you!

 We were a little mean in April - we "discovered" a Jelly Chia Key Quest token and pages from a "Jelly World" plot for April Fools.
 We like to think we made up for it a few days later with the release of the third Negg Hunt, which was fancier than ever!

 May saw the advent of Dr. Sloth's Image Emporium, a database of over 100,000 official images from around Neopia.
 The database is searchable, categorized, and tagged, and is constantly being updated by its dedicated staff, known as the Minions.